SilverHalf/mount-balrior/ura/strategy.md

 | Sub 1 | <img class="inline chrono"> [Chronomancer] | DPS Support        | <img class='inline power'> [Power] | <img class='inline power'> [Power] | <img class='inline power'> [Power] |
 | Sub 2 | <img class="inline chrono"> [Chronomancer] | Hybrid/Full Heal   | Any dps   | Any dps   | Any dps   |

 The two [Heal Chronomancers](https://gw2skills.net/editor/?PigEQiWmBDhZxcYj4RPp2+A-DSRYjR1VPSIFlRLpQ6VluvGCSo83S7bWQFA-e) typically run a build to be able to solo CC Toxic Geysers.
-This build maximises healing while being able to solo CC, which is good for LM.
+This build maximizes healing while being able to solo CC, which is good for LM.
 For CM where healing pressure is lower, you can also run a [different build](https://en.gw2skills.net/editor/?PigEQiWmBzhZxoYj4RPp26A-DSIYYUxXGtkCpXBO+aYICQxfZP0ALtvZBVA-e) that has more crowd control in exchange for less healing.

 The two available [Bloodstone Shards] are split between two groups:
 - The *Ranged Shard* group, composed of all four support players, that juggle their shard to <img class='inline dispel'> [Dispel] all the [Toxic Geysers].